 Join Our Conversation

-The Advisory Committee will work closely with SFA leadership and will serve an active role in shaping the goals, objectives, and priorities of SFA’s I&D initiative.
+The Steering Committee will work closely with SFA leadership and will serve an active role in shaping the goals, objectives, and priorities of SFA’s DEI initiative.
 Key focus areas will include aggregating best practices, conceptualizing engagement opportunities, and ultimately designing our industry’s “network of networks.”

 Email [email protected] to learn more.